John McCosh: Early life

+Photographic career

 In 1843 McCosh returned to India as assistant surgeon with the 31st Bengal Native Infantry, taking part in the Gwalior campaign and its battle of Maharajpur on 29 December 1843.
 He was awarded the Gwalior Star for Maharajpoor.
 McCosh began producing photographs either in 1843 or 1848.

 He was sent to Almora, in the foothills of the Himalayas, and to Jalandhar in the Punjab.

 In 1848 in the Punjab, he took part in the Second Anglo-Sikh War (1848–1849) with the 5th Battery, Bengal Artillery / 2nd Bengal European regiment, where he was full surgeon.
 Mostly his photographs were portraits of fellow officers, key figures from the campaigns, administrators and their wives and daughters, including Patrick Alexander Vans Agnew, Hugh Gough, 1st Viscount Gough; the British commander General Sir Charles James Napier; and Dewan Mulraj / Mul Raj, the Diwan (governor) of the city of Multan (a key leader of the Sikh nation against the British).
 He also photographed local people and architecture.
 His prints from this period measure no larger than 10 cm × 8 cm and were likely made from a quarter-plate sized camera.

 In British Burma, he saw active service in Yangon (known by the British as Rangoon) and Prome.
 McCosh lived in Burma (now known as Myanmar) during the Second Burmese War (1852–1853), where he made portraits of colleagues, captured guns, temple architecture in Yangon and of Burmese people, using a larger and heavier camera and producing larger prints.
 According to Taylor and Schaaf, McCosh was there in a "quasi-official capacity to photograph during that conflict".
 His prints from this period are up to 20 cm × 22 cm, suggesting a camera measuring a whole plate in size.

-McCosh took the first photographs of the Sikh people and palaces of Lahore; the earliest known photograph of Samadhi of Ranjit Singh in 1849.
+McCosh took the first photographs of the Sikh people and palaces of Lahore; such as Duleep Singh, the earliest known photograph of Samadhi of Ranjit Singh in 1849.
+He also captured a photograph of Maharani Jind Kaur, which is now lost, and images of Bikram Singh Bedi (direct descendant of Guru Nanak), and Diwan Mulraj.
 His fifty photographs of Burma from 1852 are the earliest images of the country to have survived and his were the earliest photographic studies of Burmese people.

 McCosh predominantly used the calotype process for his photography, the first practicable negative and positive process, using paper, patented by Henry Fox Talbot in 1841.
 This process produced a translucent original negative image, a paper negative, from which multiple positives could be made by simple contact printing.
 McCosh also used the later collodion process, though he also continued with the calotype process for larger prints, because of its fidelity.